mrusanov/spring-cb-hystrix/README.md

 <img src="https://github.com/mrusanov/spring-cb-hystrix/blob/master/spring-cb-hystrix-demo.png"/>

 where:
- - **spring-cb-server** - a server application which exposes two ednpoints:
+ - **spring-cb-server** - a server application which exposes two endpoints:
    - **GET /server/delay/{delay_in_seconds}** - an endpoint to simulate service latency.
 The client specifies the delay after which the response will be returned from the server;
    - **GET /server/error/{error_code}** - an endpoint to which the client passes an error code (4xx or 5xx) and the server responses with this code.
 It is allowed to pass code 200-OK, in order to close the circuit.